-This screen informs you what will happen to your document after publication.
+The University Agreement informs you what will happen to your document after publication.
 You must confirm that you have read and understand this information before continuing the submission.
 For more information, please see the section earlier in this guide titled "Use of your Dissertation/Thesis."